-- 1) The ERT Members will include: - a) Mr. David Slater, Principal - b) Mr. James Wolf, Physical Education Teacher - c) Ms. Guilaine Ballet, School Counselor - d) Mrs. Claudia Bell, School Nurse - Mrs. Jennifer Henderson, CSE Chairperson / Speech Therapist - 2) ERT Support personnel shall include: - a) Ms. Jennifer Blumberg, Mgmt.
-Confidential Secretary - b) Mrs. Evelyn Jester, Guidance Clerk - c) Mrs. Natalie Zimmerman, Business Office Account Clerk - 3) The protocol for initiating an ERT action shall be as follows: - If any staff member who believes that a student has lost conscious control of his/her behavior to the point that the student may injure himself/herself or others, the staff member shall call the main office immediately to report both the need for an ERT response and the location of that need. - b) The reporting staff member will then remove any non-involved students to a place of safety. - b) The main office secretary will broadcast an alert as follows: "There is an immediate need for an ERT response in the following location -----." - c) The main office secretary will then initiate a SAFETY MANAGEMENT AND INTRUDER DRILL. - d) ERT members will immediately proceed to the emergency. - e) Support personnel will relieve critical team members as follows: - 1.
-The Superintendent's Secretary will immediately relieve Mrs. Henderson - 2.
-The Guidance Clerk will immediately relieve Mr. Wolf - 3.
-The Business Office Account Clerk will immediately relieve Mrs. Bell - f) All non-involved staff members will follow the rules for the lock down drill. - g) Once the issue has been dealt with, the school will disengage from the lock down action.
+- 1) The ERT Members will include: - a) Mr. Thomas Molle, Principal - b) Mr. James Wolf, Physical Education Teacher - c) Ms. Guilaine Ballet, School Counselor - d) Mrs. Claudia Bell, School Nurse - 2) ERT Support personnel shall include: - a) Ms. Jennifer Plante, Mgmt.
+Confidential Secretary - b) Mrs. Evelyn Jester, Guidance Clerk - c) Mrs. Natalie Zimmerman, Business Office Account Clerk - 3) The protocol for initiating an ERT action shall be as follows: - a) If any staff member who believes that a student has lost conscious control of his/her behavior to the point that the student may injure himself/herself or others, the staff member shall call the main office immediately to report both the need for an ERT response and the location of that need. - b) The reporting staff member will then remove any non-involved students to a place of safety. - c) The main office secretary will broadcast an alert as follows: "We will now follow the Lockdown Procedure."